DNS-Hackathon/LHB/Progress.md

 that Ali's had a scope that was narrow enough that concrete near-term results could be expected.

-A team formed around a merged project, including Asbjørn, Bjørn, and Teddy, as well as Ali and Niall.
+A team formed around a merged project, including Asbjørn, Björn, and Teddy, as well as Ali and Niall.

 ## Road Map